Small businesses might rightly ask themselves: “Should my website still have a blog in 2022?”

 You need to be realistic about the time it will take to blog on a regular basis, and if necessary, you might want to enlist the help of a professional copywriter to help you with your blogging or do it for you.

-Since starting to blog twice a month in earnest since last April, I have seen traffic to my website increase by over 100%.
-If you rely on people visiting your site to buy from you, you can no longer delay starting your blog!
+Since starting to blog twice a month in earnest since 2019, I have seen traffic to my website increase by over 400%.
+If you rely on people visiting your site to buy from you, it is well worth having a blog!

-If you’d like me to look at your website and make recommendations for improvements – which quite possibly may include suggesting you start a blog! – take a look at my website review service.
+If you’d like PJWD to look at your website and make recommendations for improvements – which quite possibly may include suggesting you start a blog! – take a look at my web design consultancy service.